kushagragpta/kushagragpta/README.md

 🧑‍🎨 - SME Design Consultancies and built ✨beautiful✨ web applications for brands and orgs like London School of Buisness

-🛒 - Created and contributed to lots of different eCommerce applications.
+🛒 - Created and contributed to lots of different cloud, web conferencing, iot applications.

 Things I Want to Work On: